ligato/docs/docs/plugins/vpp-plugins.md

 **Configuration file**

-The telemetry plugin configuration file allows to change polling interval, or turn the polling off.
-The `polling-interval` is time in nanoseconds between reads from the VPP.
-Parameter `disabled` can be set to `true` in order to disable the telemetry plugin.
+The telemetry plugin configuration file allows one to change the polling interval, or turn polling off.
+The `polling-interval` is the time in nanoseconds between reads from the VPP.
+The parameter `disabled` can be set to `true` in order to disable the telemetry plugin.

 [acl-model]: https://github.com/ligato/vpp-agent/blob/master/api/models/vpp/acl/acl.proto
 [arp-model]: https://github.com/ligato/vpp-agent/blob/master/api/models/vpp/l3/arp.proto